 • Check websites before visiting.
 Privacy inspectors like Blacklight can scan pages to reveal user-tracking technologies, like cookies and spyware.

 From there, most platforms will allow you to edit or delete any revealing posts or comments.
-If you’re unable to do this for any reason, such as you can’t remember your login details or your personal information has been posted by another user, contact support or the site owner to request removal of the information.
+If you’re unable to do this for any reason, such as you can’t remember your login details or your personal information has been posted by another user, contact support or the site owner to request removing the information.
 If you need to get in touch with the site owner, you can usually use the Contact Us page or search for the owner’s contact details on www.whois.com.

 11. Delete or Clean Unused Email Accounts